-The Neutral Lane is considered 'invaded' when players enter it with their feet.
+The Neutral lane is considered "invaded" when players enter it with part of the wheels of their wheelchairs.

 The Neutral Line is considered part of the Neutral Lane.

 CAPTAIN'S LANE INVASION FOUL

 The Captain's Lane cannot be invaded until the Captain has thrown the ball and the ball has been received or intercepted.